 This "digital RF" module was more than brand new; it was a pre-release beta.
 It came with no instructions and barely any software.
 It could export two files in a proprietary, undocumented format.
 There was no existing way to read these files!

 Athough I was inexperienced, with a degree in computer engineering and 2 years of software development internships under my belt, programming was my comfort zone.
 Attempting to reverse engineer the file format felt like a natural next step.
-I chose MATLAB for the task, not because it was necessarily the right tool for prodding these files, but because:
+I chose MATLAB

-1. It was convenient and,
+- It was convenient and,

-2. It's what I needed to use to analyze the decoded data afterward
+- It's what I needed to use to analyze the decoded data afterward

-MATLAB > An aside
+> An aside

-As the name suggests, MATLAB is a powerful experimentation platform aimed at highly mathematical applications.
+is a powerful experimentation platform aimed at highly mathematical applications.
 Used in both industry and academia, it has particularly strong adoption in the latter.
-Unsurprising when you consider MATLAB's core strengths:
+Unsurprising when you consider MATLAB

-• Easy to get started (all-in-one development environment, scripting = no compilation)
+- Easy to get started (all-in-one development environment, scripting = no compilation)

-• Fast prototyping of complex, experimental ideas
+- Fast prototyping of complex, experimental ideas

-• Minimal need to "reinvent the wheel" (lots of built-in, domain-specific functions)
+- Minimal need to "reinvent the wheel" (lots of built-in, domain-specific functions)

 Quick & dirty